For applications that process protected health information (PHI) or other sensitive data, it is a good practice to verify

 You can provide a username and password in your callback URL and Phaxio will use these credentials when making requests.

 For example, for a URL https://example.com/phaxio/callbacks with username foo and password bar, you can pass Phaxio

 a URL in the following format and Phaxio will call it with HTTP authentication headers:

 Callback tokens and X-Phaxio-Signature header

 Every callback request contains a X-Phaxio-Signature header that can be used to verify the request.
 Phaxio generates a

 string that describes the content of the request and signs it using your account’s unique callback token.
 Your callback token

-can be found on your API Callbacks page.
+can be found on your Callbacks Settings page.
 To validate a request your application

 can recreate the signature and compare it to the X-Phaxio-Signature header.